Sebobo/Shel.Neos.Orphanage/Readme.md

 This package provides a backend module to handle orphan nodes in Neos CMS 8.3 & 8.4.

-⚠️ This package currently only works properly with this [Neos patch](https://github.com/neos/neos-development-collection/pull/5179).
+⚠️ This package requires at least Neos 8.3.16 which contains a necessary patch so the module can return relevant status codes for HTMX to consume.

 ## Screenshot